 The St. Vincent Pelvic Health Program focuses on caring for those personal, hard-to-talk-about areas of women’s health.
 We offer personalized, compassionate care for:

 Our services include is a high-quality, holistic approach to wellness.
 The Pelvic Health team will collaborate with your primary care physician and other specialists who specialize in women’s health to create a personalized treatment plan.
 We understand that pelvic issues can have a major impact on the quality of life.
 For this reason, there are different approaches to treatment based on different stages of life.
-Our goal is to help you reach your goals and improve your overall pelvic health and quality of life.
+We are committed to partnering with you and will provide an individualized plan based on your goals in order to improve your health and wellbeing.

 Kathryn (Kate) A. Copeland, MD, MPH, Fellowship-Trained Urogynecologist